phronmophobic/blog/markdown/reusable-ui-components.md

    (ui/checkbox checked?)))
 ```

-We should be able to break down any component into its arguments, view function, event function, and default behavior.

 # Reusability

 We've finally covered all the different topics needed to build users interfaces out of data and pure functions.
 Ultimately, the goal is to make UI code more flexible, more reusable, and easier to reason about.
-Briefly, we'll cover some examples that highlight our achievements.
+Briefly, we'll cover some examples that highlight our progress.

-There are several examples of how UI interfaces aren't reusable:
+Below are several examples of how UI interfaces ususally aren't reusable:
 * Testing user interfaces is cumbersome, highly manual, and/or ineffective
 * Components from different frameworks don't compose
 * Often, components from the same framework don't compose
-* Unnecessary state and coupling undermines tooling
+* Unnecessary coupling between components and state management undermines tooling

 By using data and pure functions, we can recover each of these capabilities.
 By default, everything snaps together, but the individual pieces can be extracted.